networkandcode/networkandcode.github.io/_posts/python/2020-07-18-python-dictionaries.md

 ---
-title: python > dictionaries
+title: "python > dictionaries"
-categories: python
+categories: "python"
 ---
 Dictionaries are datastructure objects that can store information in a key value pair format, in this post, we will explore some information about dictionaries and their associated methods.
 The prerequisites are knowledge of boolean, exceptions, float, integers, methods, strings, etc.